zcattacz/PJON_wiki/Oversampling.md

 ```

 ####Use OverSampling with cheap 433Mhz transceivers
+To build a real open-source PJON packet radio able to communicate up to 5km you need only a couple (for SIMPLEX mode) or two couples (for HALF_DUPLEX mode) of cheap 315/433Mhz ASK/FSK transmitter / receiver modules.
+Please be sure of the regulations your government impose on radio transmission over these frequencies before use.

 ![PJON Oversampling packet radio](http://www.gioblu.com/PJON/PJON-OverSampling-packet-radio2.jpg)

 The first suggested antenna design is a wide beam pseudo half-wavelength dipole antenna made by two 345mm long conductive elements, one connected to ground and the other connected to the input or output pin:
 ```cpp